TornOne/League-Client-Automation/README.md

+# About
+League Client Automation is a command line tool designed to assist you during champion select to make better choices and reduce the tedium of re-making your rune page every game.
+It integrates with LolAlytics to fetch up-to-date statistics on champions, and uses a little bit of math to give you good suggestions.
+Ultimately, these are just suggestions, most features can be turned off, and you will always have the final say on what you do.
+As of the time of writing, tools like this are okay to use in League, since they only assist you before the game begins.
+I will never include anything that I know might break the rules.
+Still, use at your own risk.

+Current features include:
+* Saving preset runes per champion, lane, and game mode to be loaded upon locking in.
+* Fetching meta runes and summoner spells per champion, lane, and game mode.
+* Suggesting bans for the team and for your lane.
+* Showing ranking (win rate) data for your team's champions in ARAM.

+Potential future features include:
+* Fetching meta item builds.
+* Counterpick suggestions.

 # Setup
 * Navigate under Releases and download the 7z file from the latest release.
 * Unzip it to a not write-protected location of your choosing, and run `Patcher.exe`.